sharanyagprasad/AWS-CloudFormation-MultiResource-Stack/CF_MultiResource_Stack.md

 ## What Are CloudFormation Resources?

 AWS CloudFormation uses a declarative approach to define and manage resources.
 A **resource** is any component that AWS offers (EC2 instances, S3 buckets, IAM roles, etc.).
 By defining these resources in YAML or JSON templates, you can automate their creation, modification, and deletion.
+Refer my previous article on [An Introduction to AWS CloudFormation: Laying the Foundation for Cloud Infrastructure](https://aws-iac-cloudformation-introduction.hashnode.dev/an-introduction-to-aws-cloudformation-laying-the-foundation-for-cloud-infrastructure).

 ---